-First of all, let's take a look at the most important word of this lesson: Saek (색), meaning “color” The word Saek (색) follows a color adjective when used to describe the color of an object....
+First of all, let's take a look at the most important word in this post: Saek (색), meaning “color” The word Saek (색) follows a color adjective when used to describe the color of an object.
+If...

 In Korea, you'd often have to deal with hundreds and millions of South Korean Won (KRW).
 For context, 10 USD is equivalent to around 13,000 KRW, and 1,000 USD is...